 Annual operating hours for the Bright and Dim load will be calculated by Highways England based on actual operational information.
 These are updated periodically and issued to UMSOs & MAs.
 For NHH trading the annual hours issued by Highways England will be used in the EAC calculation.
 Daily switching events will be defined by the MA to replicate the Switch Regime annual hours for HH trading.

+7.6 Valid Combinations of Charge Codes and Switch Regimes

-7.6 Valid Combinations of Equipment Charge Codes and Switch Regimes
+7.6.1 Valid Combinations of Equipment Charge Codes and Switch Regimes